 Although technological and ecosystem based solutions exist to address many pollution problems, information about the costs-benefits and successes and failures in deploying technologies are not always available to decision makers, particularly those in developing countries.
-The challenge is how to diffuse these technologies more widely and make them more affordable to everyone and compatible with development goals and the national environmental, socioeconomic, and cultural priorities, and how to encourage local solutions based on local or traditional knowledge.
+The challenge is how to diffuse these technologies more widely and make them more affordable to everyone and g UN Environment carried out a study to compile and synthesize information on the health and safety impacts of fuel based lighting from 112 data sources and 33 countries compatible with development goals and the national environmental, socioeconomic, and cultural priorities, and how to encourage local solutions based on local or traditional knowledge.
 Overcoming these challenges requires building and strengthening the enabling environment for technology transfer including putting in place supporting policies, providing technology users with the choice they need, and reducing risks for investment.
 Mechanisms to support developing countries with issues of technology transfer are as a consequence a part of many multilateral environmental agreements.
 Best Available Techniques (BAT) and Best Environmental Practices (BEP) also need to be more systematically defined, as is done by some multilateral environmental agreements, such as the Stockholm Convention or the Oslo and Paris (OSPAR) Convention.
 BAT and BEP evolve over time in the light of technological advances, economic and social factors, and changes in scientific knowledge and understanding.
 Developing countries also have the opportunity to harness the potential of North-South, South-South collaboration in order to stimulate technology transfer and long-term domestic economic growth.